 - NPR -- I actually listen to the radio, though they do put it all online as well

-- Late-night TV -- specifically, Colbert, Meyers, Oliver, Bee, and Noah
+- Late-night TV -- specifically, Colbert, Seth Meyers, John Oliver, Sam Bee, and Trevor Noah

 3. Where did you find unexpected comfort in these crazy twelve months?